dansusman/dotfiles/README.md

 4. Open nvim and plugins will start installing
 5. Close nvim once the plugins are installed
 6. Reopen nvim and let LSPs install

+## Bonus Tip for Futureself
+If you want add symbolic links to nested folders at nested folder paths, like the following user story, follow this guide.

+User X wants to add some `skhd` configuration in the directory `.dotfiles/skhd` and stow it in `~/.config/skhd`.
+X makes a new directory in their clone of this repo, `skhd`, adds their `.skhdrc` file in there, and creates the symlink using:
+`stow -t ~/.config ~/.dotfiles/config`.
+This accounts for nesting so the file structure will match in `~/.config`.